 Along with thoughts about any changes to the Global Force Management Allocation Plan impacting the presence of American forces in Kuwait, “I have noticed no notable adjustments,” said Landes.
 “The 29th ID has been preparing for this mission for quite some time.
-They will provide Mission Command to the region, and will be practiced in foreseeable missions they will assume," he said.
+They will provide Mission Command to the region, and will be practiced in foreseeable missions they will assume.”

 Landes also talked about the U.S. Army People Strategy and how it relates to Total Force Readiness.

-Playing a key role throughout the exercise was First Army OC/Ts.
-Col. Jakob B. Larkowich, commander of the 188th Infantry Brigade and Chief of Training for the 29th ID CTE, oversaw his unit’s OC/Ts who carried out the direct line of effort in the advising and training for the 29th ID Soldiers.
+Col. Jakob B. Larkowich, commander of the 188th Inf.
+Bde.
+Division East, and Chief of Training for the 29th ID CTE, oversaw his unit’s OC/Ts who carried out the direct line of effort in the advising and training for the 29th ID Soldiers.

 “First Army is a critical enabler for our ARNG and Reserve formations.
-We allow these formations to use the limited available training time to train on required tasks and skills that truly enable readiness when our nation calls,” Larkowich said.
+We allow these formations to use the limited available training time to train on required tasks and skills that truly enable readiness when our Nation calls,” said Larkowich.
 “In the case of the OSS mission, the secret ingredient to success is the ‘team of teams’ approach that brought together all stakeholders before and during the mobilization period, including participation by all in the Culminating Command Post Exercise.
 First Army East and West came together to plan, resource, and provide coaches for the event itself.”

-“The 29th ID has continually partnered with the 188th Infantry Brigade, as we’ve been working to assist with their preparation for OSS since early 2019.
-The division leveraged every opportunity over the past year and a half to build their team’s ability to serve as the Task Force Spartan Headquarters in the Middle East,” Larkowich said.
-“Notably, during their pre-mobilization, they had brought their staff and command post equipment to Fort Indiantown Gap, Pa., last November for a Warfighter Exercise.
-It was a privilege working with their whole staff, including the commanding general, Maj.
+“The 29th ID has long been continually partnered with 188th Inf.
+Bde., as we’ve been working to assist with their preparation for OSS since early 2019.
+The division leveraged every opportunity over the past year and a half to build their team’s ability to serve as the Task Force Spartan Headquarters in the Middle East,” said Larkowich.
+“Notably, during their pre-mobilization, they had brought their staff and command post equipment to Fort Indiantown Gap last November for a Warfighter Exercise (WAREX).
+It was a privilege working with their whole staff, to include the commanding general Maj.
 Gen. John M. Rhodes, chief of staff Col. Jared Lake, assistant division commanders, and operations officers.”

-When asked about 29th ID’s current readiness and their process for deployment validation, Larkowich said, “The 29th ID is very familiar with the role they’re about to assume, having mobilized for the same mission a few years ago.
-More importantly, they’re building on the efforts of the two previous Army National Guard headquarters, who served as Task Force Spartan – the 42nd Infantry Division from the great state of New York, and the 36th ID from the great state of Texas.
+When asked about 29th ID’s current readiness and their process for deployment validation, Larkowich described, “The 29th ID is very familiar with the role they’re about to assume, having mobilized for the same mission a few years ago.
+More importantly, they’re building on the efforts of the two previous Army National Guard headquarters, who served as Task Force Spartan – the 42nd Infantry Division (42nd ID) from the great State of New York, and the 36th ID from the great State of Texas.
 All of these formations, regardless of component, have had to overcome the same challenges every unit goes through when preparing for a specific role – assemble the team, train from individual to collective level, meet all individual readiness requirements, and move the formation from point A to point B. The only nuanced difference for our reserve components is that they have less scheduling flexibility than their active component counterparts to accomplish all of those tasks.”

-Larkowich further shared how the running and oversight of the CTE consisted of global coordination and demonstrated excellence.
+Larkowich further shared how the running and oversight of the CTE consisted of global coordination and demonstrated excellence as well.

-“The 120th Infantry Brigade truly put together a world-class event supported by an exceptional installation.
-Our sister brigade resourced a lot of the training tools required, and our After Action Review effectively-identified how we will improve the next iteration of mobilizations,” he said.
-“ARCENT, the outgoing headquarters of 36th ID, and adjacent commands in the Middle East from 1st Theater Sustainment Command were able to successfully link into the exercise in real-time.
-This provided both a warm start for the incoming 29th ID’s readiness and facilitated realistic training.
+“The 120th Inf.
+Bde. truly put together a world class event supported by an exceptional installation.
+Our sister brigade resourced a lot of the training tools required, and our After Action Review (AAR) effectively identified how we will improve the next iteration of mobilizations,” he said.
+“ARCENT, the outgoing headquarters of 36th ID, and adjacent commands in the Middle East from 1st Theater Sustainment Command (1TSC), were able to successfully link into the exercise in real time.
+This provided both, a warm start for the incoming 29 ID’s readiness, and facilitated realistic training from the HALSS.
 North Fort Hood provided all of the necessary life support and resources for our mobilizing units.”